 Suboxone is a drug that is designed to help people with opiate addiction.
 It consists of two medications, buprenorphine, and naloxone.
 Buprenorphine is a synthetic opiate.
 Naloxone is an opiate blocker.
-The drug can help you overcome addiction along with extended drug rehab care in Portland, Maine.

 One of the interesting suboxone facts is that even though it is designed to treat opiate addiction, buprenorphine is itself an opiate.
 Buprenorphine is a partial opioid agonist.